karnov/developer-training/05_ruby_strings/README.md

 month_name = "June"
 avg = 25.543
-"The average temperature in %s was %0.1f C" % [month_name, avg] => "The average temperature in June was 25.54"
+"The average temperature in %s was %0.1f C" % [month_name, avg] => "The average temperature in June was 25.5 C"
 ```

 ## String encoding